 SUP statistics and SUP history will always be interesting to follow for the SUP enthusiast.
-Stand up paddle boarding is a relatively new sport in terms of becoming mainstream; although it's been enjoyed for decades, its popularity exploded around 2005.
+Stand up paddle boarding has become mainstream for some time now; although it's been enjoyed for decades, its popularity exploded around 2005.
 Enthusiasts express SUP possibilities as limitless—some important figures have even predicted it will become an Olympic sport.
 As with any sport, records, statistics and history are markers of growth in popularity and of opportunities for athletic excellence.

-Now that stand up paddle boarding is gaining wide popularity—and with it more festivals, races, and skill-based competitions—expect to see more SUP statistics recorded and released.
+Now that stand up paddle boarding has gained wide popularity—and with it more festivals, races, and skill-based competitions—expect to see more SUP statistics recorded and released.
 As statistics become available, we’ll keep this page fresh so you can watch the cutting edge evolve.

 The following link will take you to an interesting article written by Corran Addison and published in SUP World Mag, April of 2013 called "The History of Stand up Paddling"

 If you are looking for an inexpensive starter paddle board see the following like:Dockslocks locking system

 This article was posted June 15, 2017 in "The Economic Times".

 "BERLIN (Reuters) - The future of stand up paddle (SUP) will be decided by the Court of Arbitration for Sport as the canoeing and surfing federations battle for control of a sport with rapidly rising popularity".

 The North America Stand Up Paddle Board Industry

 has released a Market Report for the SUP industry but, the privilege to read it comes with a BIG price tag. http://investdailynews.com/north-america-stand-up-paddle-board-market/